 Martin Holladay with Green Building Advisor states “[t]he best way to design a duct system is to follow the Manual D method developed by the Air Conditioning Contractors of America” but he cautions that many HVAC contractors do not, and if not, then homeowners should ask what standards they will follow.
 Some common regulations are using 6” diameter galvanized duct in homes and restricting the distance from furnace to supply register to no more than 60′ for straight channels.
-Expert HVAC contractors like Blue Valley Energy in Longmont follow the industry’s highest standards to design, install and repair duct systems that operate at maximum efficiency.
+Expert HVAC contractors like Blue Valley Heating & Cooling in Longmont follow the industry’s highest standards to design, install and repair duct systems that operate at maximum efficiency.

 Tips for the Most Efficient Duct System